art0s-dev/wqms/schemes/documentation.md

 # Schemes

-The schemes contained in this folder shall get loaded dynamicly and are used for xsd validiation.
+The schemes contained in this folder shall get loaded staticly and are used for xsd validiation.
-In order to expand the xsd validation, just add a SitemapScheme Object to the SchemeValidator, which shall load the scheme.
+The Sitemap contains a list of links to other pages while the siteindex contains paths to sitemaps.
+Every scheme gets referenced from a static path in the corresponding folder in schemes.